-This unit highlights the fact that in business level strategies, sustainability of a competitive advantage form the backbone of how firms are able to add value to the firm through a linkage between its resources and capabilities, and its strategies.
+This unit highlights the fact that in business-level strategies, sustainability of a competitive advantage forms the backbone of how firms can add value to the firm through a linkage between resources and capabilities, and strategies.

-6.0 SELF ASSESSMENT EXERCISE

-- i.
-What is competitive advantage? - ii.
-Differentiate between Positioning and Generic Strategies. - iii.
-How are overall cost leadership and differentiation strategies different from cost focus and differentiation focus strategies?

-- Abell, D. E. (1980).
-Resource-based theory and international growth strategies: an exploratory study, International Business Review, 7, 163-184. - Chandler, A. D. (1962).
+Abell, D. E. (1980).
+Resource-based theory and international growth strategies: an exploratory study, International Business Review, 7, 163-184.

+Chandler, A. D. (1962).
 Strategy and Structure-Chapters in the History of Industrial Enterprise.
-Cambridge: MIT Press. - Porter, M. (1980).
+Cambridge: MIT Press.

+Porter, M. (1980).
 Competitive Strategy.
-New York: The Free press. - Porter, M.E.
-(1985).
-Competitive Advantage: Creating and Sustaining Superior Performance.
-New York: The Free press. - Porter, M.E.
-(1996).
-What is Strategy?, Harvard Business Review, November-December, 61-78.
+New York: The Free press.

+Porter, Porter, M. E. (1985).
+Competitive Advantage: Creating and

+Sustaining Superior Performance.
+New York: The Free press.

+Porter, M. E. (1996).
+What is Strategy?
+Harvard Business Review, November-December, 61-78.

+- i.
+Competitive strategies define a firm's position over its competitors in each market.
+These strategies enable a firm to develop its market position while being able to create a sustainable competitive advantage. - ii.
+According to Porter (1996), a good strategy has to do with the uniqueness the firm can create through a course of action, and "the essence of strategy is choosing to perform activities differently than rivals do" (p.
+64). - iii.
+Positioning pertains to the market position that firms aim to create.
+Porter (1996) describes strategic positioning as "based on customers' needs, customer's accessibility, or a variety of company's products and services" (p.
+66).
+On the other hand, Generic strategies are basically business-level strategies, as firms based in any industry, regardless of the products and services they process and the product markets they serve can pursue them.
+They consist of cost leadership, differentiation, and focus strategies.